rhysf/Diamond2GO/README.md

 ## Running with Docker (Recommended)

 Before using Docker, ensure that the required DIAMOND database has been downloaded and assembled.
-This happens automatically the first time you run: perl Diamond2go.pl -q your_query.pep
+This happens automatically the first time you run: Diamond2go

 ```bash
 docker buildx build --platform linux/amd64 -t diamond2go .